 3. Engagement

 If followers aren’t engaging with your posts, what’s the point?
-Social is to build communities, give fans a place to interact, and have conversations.
+Social is to build communities, and give fans a place to interact, and have conversations.

 But what does “engagement” look like?
 Project Management Institute’s Kristin Jones says: “Engagement rate is calculated by measuring the number of interactions with your content relative to the unique number of users who had the opportunity to engage (the content’s reach).”

 “Engagement rate is the key to knowing what your audience cares about, what type of content they are interested in, how they want to be communicated with, and how your content is resonating with them.
-High engagement rate is a sign of great content in the eyes of your audience.”
+A high engagement rate is a sign of great content in the eyes of your audience.”

-“Knowing this data is of value to your business because an engaged audience is a more loyal, emotionally-connected audience who is likely to continue to engage with you in the future, as well as recommend you to others.”
+“Knowing this data is of value to your business because an engaged audience is a more loyal, emotionally connected audience who is likely to continue to engage with you in the future, as well as recommend you to others.”

 4. Link Clicks